-In severe cases, several layers of skin may be torn away from the body, going as far as to expose muscles, tendons and bones.
+In severe cases, several layers of the skin may be torn away from the body, going as far as to expose muscles, tendons, and bones.
 If the injury is this severe, then the injured person must be rushed to the hospital and may need surgery to repair the injury and help it heal correctly with minimal scarring.

 When do you need medical attention for road rash?

 You should seek attention for road rash if you: